Employer of recordGermany

 Agility

-Compliantly employ a worker as a temp agency under the AUG licence, a country-specific requirement for any company in Germany hiring workers on behalf of a client company.
+Compliantly employ a worker as a temp agency under the AUG license, a country-specific requirement for any company in Germany hiring workers on behalf of a client company.
 The workers are hired on fixed-term 18 month employment contracts.

 Company